 1. Valid TTB Brewer’s Notice- legally necessary for selling beer

 2. Meet the Brewers Association’s craft brewer definition

 3. Sign a licensing agreement

-Number two on that list is how we can wickedly weed out the craft impostors.
+Number two on that list is how we consumers can wickedly weed out their selection.

 The Brewers Association defines craft brewers as small (6 million barrels or less per year), independent (less than 25% of the brewery is owned by a non-craft brewer), and traditional (a majority of the beer is brewed using traditional or innovative ingredients).